MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/01-create-devops-assistant.md

     # Proceed if approved
     if should_proceed.upper() != "Y":
+        context.result = FunctionResult(
+            function=result.function,
-        context.result = FunctionResult(function=context.result.function, value="The operation was not approved by the user")
+            value="The operation was not approved by the user", )
-        return
     ```

     **C#**